For questions or information, please contact:

 Placement exams serve to determine what your knowledge and skills are in a subject so we can then recommend an appropriate first course for you from the various options available at Illinois.
 Placement tests do not award academic credit (see "proficiency testing" below).
-All placement exams are made available to all incoming students, but you should take only the ones you need to take.
+All placement exams are made available to all incoming students.
+Take only the ones you need to take.
 If you never studied a particular subject, you don't need to take its placement test.
-To enroll in a subject that is completely new to you, you will simply register for its elementary-level course.
+To enroll in a subject that is completely new to you, you can simply register for its elementary-level course.